 Upset stomach, inflammation of the urinary tract or inflammation of other areas of the gastrointestinal tract, headache, skin inflammation, swollen eyelids, shortness of breath, chest pains, sore throat, hoarseness, diarrhea as well as other complications can occur.
 Severe reactions have even been known to cause death in those adversely affected by the powerful properties of this common table spice.

 Thankfully severe allergies to black pepper are rare and it is only a few individuals who find themselves unable to tolerate even small amounts of this historical spice.

-The peppercorn, or seed of the Pepper plant, has long been valued by man.
-In the spice trade pepper and ginger hold the dubious distinction of having the longest history of export, their popularity dating back at least 4000 years previous, and monetary wise Peppercorns are the most widely traded spice in the world today.
+The peppercorn or seed of the plant has long been valued by man.
+In the spice trade pepper and ginger hold the dubious distinction of having the longest history of export, their popularity dating back at least 4000 years previous.
+Monetary wise Peppercorns are the most widely traded spice in the world today.

 Black, green and white peppercorns are all harvested from the black pepper plant.
 Black is the partially ripened fruit, green is the unripe fruit, and white is the seed which is found when the fruit itself is peeled.